Donate

 The Diagnosis

-Just a few short weeks ago, what was thought to be headaches and crossed eyes escalated into a series of medical tests and consultations.
+Several months ago, what was thought to be headaches and crossed eyes escalated into a series of medical tests and consultations.
 After a whirlwind of hospital visits, scans, and evaluations, her family received the devastating diagnosis: a rare pediatric brain tumor.
 This type of tumor is not only uncommon, but it also presents unique challenges to treatment, requiring highly specialized care and therapies that are often not readily available close to home.

 Myla's Story